 Just because someone was promoted does not mean you can give them less support.
 In fact, they need more help and guidance from you.

 When you abandon your people right when their Task Relevant Maturity is at its lowest, you crush their morale, and hurt they and their team's ability to succeed.
 You can do better.

 The best way to help your managers is to keep your regular one on ones with them.
 The questions to ask in one on ones with them may change, but the importance of the meetings does not.

 You and your managers' time is precious.
-Don't waste your one on ones with them on small talk, or status updates.
-These questions to ask in one on ones can help you get to the root of key issues that can have an out-sized impact for your managers and their teams.
+Don't waste your one on ones with them on status updates.
+These one on one meeting questions to ask a manager under you can help you get to the root of key issues that can have an out-sized impact for your managers and their teams.

 Questions to ask about the Multiplier Mindset

-Being a multiplier (or in your case exponential) is a key mindset to have as a leader; you have the ability to improve the performance of everyone you manage.
-Your managers have the same potential.
-These questions to ask in one on ones with them will help explore the multiplier mindset with them.
+Being a multiplier (or in your case exponential) is a key mindset to have as a leader.
+You have the ability to improve the performance of everyone you manage, which compounds quickly.

 - 1) What's one thing we could do for you to help improve the performance of your team?

-2) What's the biggest thing preventing your team from getting more done, or done better?
+- 2) What's the biggest thing preventing your team from getting more done, or done better?

-3) How much time do you spend in meetings?
+- 3) How much time do you spend in meetings?
 Are there any you don't feel you need to attend?

-4) How much time are you spending on individual work?
+- 4) How much time are you spending on individual work?
 What about managing?
 (Are they investing enough in their team?)

-5) If we had budget to get you any one thing for you to make you better at your job, what would you want?
+- 5) If we had budget to get you any one thing for you to make you better at your job, what would you want?

-6) If we had budget for any one thing for your team to be more effective, what would you want?
+- 6) If we had budget for any one thing for your team to be more effective, what would you want?

-Questions to ask How things are going with their team?
+Questions to ask how things are going with their team?